dezzie/api/hmda/index.md

 - It sheds light on lending patterns that could be discriminatory

 The CFPB provides every year of the Loan Application Register (LAR) data since 2007.
 That adds up to about 15 to 20 million records every year, and we think that you could build something really cool with it.

+Look we already made something with it! cf.gov/hmda is something you could make!

 ##### Get started
 We built the API to be as self-documenting as possible, but if you find yourself overwhelmed, we organized this site into four major areas.